LianAustin/ICS3U-Using-GitHub/README.md

 ![config](images/config.png)

 Next, try to run the Commit and Sync actions again.
+You should then be directed to a web browser to authenticate your GitHub username and password for Visual Studio Code.

 This setup should only be necessary on your first time.

+## 6. Check GitHub for update
-Finally, you can check the repository online to verify that your latest Commit changes are reflected:
+Finally, you can check the repository online (i.e. in the cloud) to verify that your latest Commit changes are reflected:

 ![commit_changes](images/repo_commit.png)

-## Terminology of GitHub
+# Terminology of GitHub
 ### Repositories
 A repository is where your project work happens--think of it as your project folder.
 It contains all of your project’s files and revision history.
 You can work within a repository alone or invite others to collaborate with you on those files.